Cogent-Labs-Inc/langchain-series/005_youtube_content_ideas_from_trending_post/README.md

    `source venv/bin/activate`

-- Before installing the command make sure to be inside the app directory.
+- Before installing the command navigate to the app directory.
 If you are outside the directory execute the command

   `cd 005_youtube_content_ideas_from_trending_post/`